rubyvanrooyen/data_processing/README.md

 ```

 ## Extraction
 Get data from archive
+It is suggested since we want to map the wideband results onto the narrow band data without too much effort, to ensure that we do the MS conversion of both datasets consistently
-Using screen/tmux session
+Using screen/tmux session, e.g.
 `tmux new -s 3c39` or
 ```
 tmux ls